wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;Imagine a pot of *ghee* (Indian clarified butter).
 When the pot breaks, the *ghee* remains and can be transferred to another pot.
 The old pot had its own scent, the new — its own.
 The *ghee* will carry the scents from pot to pot.
 In the same way the personal identity is transferred from body to body.

 **M:**&ensp;It is alright.
 When there is the body, its peculiarities affect the person.
-Without the body we have the pure identity in the sense of ‘I Am’.
+Without the body we have the pure identity in the sense of ‘I am’.
 But when you are reborn in a new body, where is the world formerly experienced?

 **Q:**&ensp;Every body experiences its own world.